 - "Any person who drives a commercial motor vehicle anywhere in the state shall be deemed to have given consent, subject to the provisions of Code Sections 40-5-55 and 40-6-392, to a test or tests of that person's blood, breath, or urine for the purpose of determining that person's alcohol concentration or the presence of other drugs."§ 40-5-153(a).

 Thus, by driving on the roads of the state a driver has consented to take a chemical test.
 Refusing to submit to a test can result in additional consequences for the individual who is arrested for driving while intoxicated.
 Commercial drivers who refuse to take a DUI test can risk losing their license for one year.
 However, a driver charged with a DUI can request a hearing with the Georgia Department of Driver Services to appeal the suspension.
 The time frame that a driver has to make the appeal is extremely short.
-The driver must request a hearing within 10 business days or the driver will lose the right to make an appeal.
+The driver must request a hearing within 30 days or the driver will lose the right to make an appeal.

 License Suspension For DUI